 Common Types of Car Accidents

-When our lawyers look into your case, we’re going to find out what type of accident you were involved in.
+When our auto accident lawyer looks into your case, we’re going to find out what type of accident you were involved in.
 It’s imperative to have as many details about the incident as possible.
 You may have been involved in one of the following types of collisions: